Montecaris

 Montecaris is a genus of extinct phyllocarid crustaceans found in the Upper Devonian of Europe, Canada, and Australia.

 Description

 Montecaris possesses an unornamented, bivalved carapace which terminates in a spiny posterior.
-It's caudal tail fin is trifurcated and dagger-like.
+Its caudal tail fin is trifurcated and dagger-like.
 Species of Montecaris from Europe and Canada are no more than 15 cm in length, while M. gogoensis from the Gogo Formation of Australia can reach lengths of 24 cm and, rarely, up to 60 cm.

 Due to its streamlined carapace and large tail fin, Montecaris was likely an active nektonic swimmer, which primarily appears in deep water sediments.
 Its robust mandibles and powerful musculature suggests a carnivorous lifestyle as an active predator or scavenger.